-From the Friesenberghaus, which is at an altitude of 2,498 meters, you have an impressive view of the mountain panorama and the Friesenbergsee in the valley.
-The refuge with the massive stone masonry is family-friendly and carries the seal "Families Welcome!"
-Of the German Alpine Club .There are many easy hiking trails in the vicinity of the hut, which are very suitable for children.
+From the Friesenberghaus, which is located at an altitude of 2,498 meters, you have an impressive view of the mountain panorama and the Friesenbergsee in the valley.
+The refuge with the solid stone masonry is family-friendly and bears the seal "Families welcome!"

-The Saarbrücken hut is located at 2538m altitude in front of an impressive mountain panorama.
-Visitors of all ages come into contact with nature here.
-From the high mountain hut you have a beautiful view over the rough mountains, which are partially covered by glaciers.
-A special adventure for families with children: In addition to the 31 rooms, there are 51 quaint dormitory rooms where you can spend the night.
+The Saarbrücker Hütte is located at an altitude of 2,538 meters in front of an impressive mountain panorama.
+Here visitors of all ages come into contact with nature.
+From the high mountain hut you have a beautiful view of the rugged mountains, which are partly covered by glaciers.
+A special adventure for families with children: in addition to the 31 rooms, there are 51 places in rustic mattress camps where you can spend the night.

 Thanks to its proximity to the middle station of the Stubai Gletscherbahn, the Dresdner Hütte in the Stubai Alps is easy to reach even with smaller children.
 On the playground children can let off steam, while parents enjoy the beautiful mountain panorma on the terrace.
 The Dresdner Hütte offers accommodation for the whole family in cozy double or shared rooms.
 During the winter season, the Dresdner Hütte is accessible from the end of October to mid-May.
 In summer, the popular destination from the end of June to the end of September opens its doors to hikers.

-The new Heilbronner hut is located at 2,320m altitude, but can still be reached on an easy trail within 2.5 hours from the parking lot at Zeinisjoch.
+The Neue Heilbronner Hütte is 2,320 meters high, but can still be reached on an easy hiking trail within two and a half hours from the parking lot on the Zeinisjoch.
 This is a great advantage, especially for families with children.
 If you want to stay overnight, you can choose one of nine rooms with a total of 40 beds.

-There are already from 6 o'clock in the morning good food, including many specialties from the region.
-Especially delicious is the Montafoner Marend with jacket potatoes, bacon and cheese from the area.
+Good food is available from 6 a.m., including many regional specialties.
+The Montafon Marend with jacket potatoes, bacon and cheese from the region is particularly tasty.
 The house is open from mid-June to early October.